Spruce Pine Mining District

 The Spruce Pine Mining District is a swath of the valley of the North Toe River in the Blue Ridge Mountains of northwestern North Carolina.
 The area is mined for its mica, kaolin, quartz and feldspar.
-Spruce Pine district is one of the largest suppliers of high-purity quartz, which is used in the manufacture of silicon chips.
+Spruce Pine district is one of the largest suppliers of high-purity quartz, which is used in the manufacture of silicon for integrated circuits.
 The district is named after the town of Spruce Pine, which is located in the middle of the region and is the hub of major mining activity there.
 The district is approximately 25 miles (40 km) long and 5 miles (8.0 km) wide.

 Regional geology

 The district is located within the Blue Ridge upland region, and is bounded on the eastern edge by the Blue Ridge Front.
 The pegmatites intruded into the Ashe Formation.
 The pegmatites and country rock are part of the Spruce Pine thrust block, the highest thrust sheet of the Blue Ridge belt, the latter being part of the Tugaloo Terrane which was accreted to North America during the Taconic Orogeny.
 A more refined age for the pegmatites within the district has been found through 40Ar/39Ar dating of micas.
 They have been dated to approximately 336 million years old.
 The approximate age of the whole district was taken from Sm/Nd dating in the hornblendes, and was found to be from 470 to 450 million years old.
 This puts the oldest rocks in the district within the Ordovician period.
 The master stream of the district is the North Toe River.